Bitter Truth About Online Couples Therapy You Must Know

 “Couples therapy gave me the courage to accept that this is not what I want.
 It helped me and Varsha to have many honest conversations with each other.
 I still hold a lot of respect for her and if we ever meet at any events or mutual friends’ parties we can look each other in the eye.
 Of course, it was a difficult decision but a much-needed one” says Nihal.

 Each one of us deserves a happy and loving relationship.
 Creating long-lasting relationships takes a lot of effort and a strong sense of commitment.
-Of course, nobody enters a marriage thinking that it would end, but somewhere down the line when the differences become too glaring to ignore and you find yourself feeling low and drained most of the time then it is better to understand where it is all coming from.
+Of course, nobody enters a marriage thinking that it will end, but somewhere down the line when the differences become too glaring to ignore and you find yourself feeling low and drained most of the time then it is better to understand where it is all coming from.

 Couples therapy helps you and your partner to be open and honest with each other and explore your own needs and expectations from the marriage.
 It helps to find a resolution and revive the relationship.
 However, in some cases, if that is not happening then counselling helps to mutually settle the differences and move forward at an individual level.